Coder-ACJHP/Hotel-Properties-Management-System/README.md

 <h2>About database : </h2>
 This project using MySQL database, with hibernate framework.All tables added to ./../../connection package as (.sql) file.
+<h4>About audit : </h4> if you want to use Audit you have to never stop your database server becouse it's working with
+Event schedular in the database server.
+In every 18 hours event will update value of Audit from true to false than we can use Audit.
+Do not forget Audit is can only be done once in a day.
+Add this line in your database to create event : <code>create event dailyAudit on schedule every 18 hour do update HotelSystemStatus set isAuditted = 0</code>

 <h2>Another questions ?</h2>
 For any question please email me at : <a href="mailto:hexa.octabin@gmail.com">hexa.octabin@gmail.com</a>